-The Articles of Association do not make provision for postal voting.
+The Articles of Association do not make any provision for postal voting.

-Each shareholder is entitled to increased voting rights, pursuant to article 6 of the Articles of Association, as amended by the Shareholders' Meeting of 28 January 2015.
+Each shareholder is entitled to increased voting rights, pursuant to article 6 of the Articles of Association, as amended by the General Meeting of Shareholders of 28 January 2015.

-Specifically, each share shall entitle the holder to a double voting right if both the following criteria are met: (i) the right to vote has belonged to the same party under an entitling right in rem (full ownership with voting rights, bare ownership with voting rights or beneficial ownership with voting rights) for a continuous period of at least 24 months; (ii) said condition is met via the continuous recording over the same period of time in the Company's special register.
+Specifically, each share shall entitle the holder to a double voting right if both the following criteria are met: (i) the right to vote has belonged to the same party under an entitling right in rem (full ownership with voting rights, bare ownership with voting rights or beneficial ownership with voting rights) for a continuous period of at least 24 months; (ii) that condition is met through the continuous recording over the same period of time in the Company's special register.

-The Board of Directors has therefore set up a special list for entitlement to double voting rights (the 'List'), and has appointed an officer responsible for managing the special list, and defined the criteria for maintaining it, in an appropriate regulation published in the Governance/Loyalty Shares section on the website www.camparigroup.com.
+The Board of Directors has therefore set up a special list for entitlement to double voting rights (the 'List'), and has appointed an officer responsible for managing the special list, and has defined the criteria for maintaining that list in an appropriate regulation published in the Governance/Loyalty Shares section on the website www.camparigroup.com.

-This section also contains the list of key shareholders recorded in the special list for entitlement to increased voting rights of Davide Campari-Milano S.p.A., pursuant to article 143-quater, paragraph 5 of the Issuer Regulation.
+This section also contains the list of key shareholders recorded in the special list for entitlement to increased voting rights in Davide Campari-Milano S.p.A., pursuant to article 143-quater, paragraph 5, of the Issuer Regulation.

-Meeting proceedings are governed by the Shareholders' Meeting regulation (the 'Regulation').
+The proceedings of meetings are governed by the General Meeting of Shareholders regulation (the 'Regulation').

-The Regulation governs Ordinary and Extraordinary Shareholders' Meetings, as well as special Shareholders' Meetings.
-It sets out rules concerning meeting attendance, verification of identity with particular reference to proxies, the powers of the Chairman with respect to declaring a quorum, opening the meeting, directing discussion, voting and vote counting.
+The Regulation governs Ordinary and Extraordinary General Meetings of Shareholders, as well as special General Meeting of Shareholders.
+It sets out rules on meeting attendance, verification of identity with particular reference to proxies, the powers of the Chairman with respect to declaring a quorum, the opening of meetings, deliberations and the formalities for voting and vote counting.

-Article 3 of the Regulation stipulates that verification of the identity of those wishing to take part in or attend the meeting is carried out by staff employed by the Company, starting at least one hour prior to the start of the meeting, as stated in the notice of meeting.
+Article 3 of the Regulation states that verification of the identity of those wishing to take part in or attend a meeting is carried out by staff employed by the Company, starting at least one hour prior to the start of the meeting, as indicated in the notice convening the meeting.

-Those attending as representatives of one or more shareholders with voting rights must provide proof of identity.
+Those attending as the proxy holders of one or more shareholders with voting rights must provide proof of identity.